JuliaTelecom/Rifyfi.jl/src/Augmentation/README.md

 to a few consecutive sequences of 256 IQ samples, with each channel having a different random power and delay spread.

-The ETU and EVA are two different models, specified with different delay profiles: the Extended Vehicular A (EVA) model and the Extended Typical Urban (ETU) model [1].
-EVA model represents a medium delay spread environment while the ETU model is a low delay spread environment.
-For both models we define 8 taps and the maximum of the delay spread is set as 36, which corresponds to the CP of the OFDM considered here.
-Both EVA and ETU are not already test with RiFyFi.
+ETU and EVA are two different models specified with different delay profiles: the Extended Vehicular A (EVA) model and the Extended Typical Urban (ETU) model [1].
+The EVA model represents a medium delay environment, while the ETU model represents a low delay environment.
+For both models, we define 8 taps and the maximum delay spread is set to 36, which corresponds to the CP of the OFDM considered here.
+Both EVA and ETU are not yet tested with RiFyFi.